 You may even notice that the map looks a little different for a “near me” search vs. an “in my city” search.
 To Google, “near me” indicates you’re interested in the closest business you can find, as opposed to someone in your zip code.

 If you’re a local business or organization, the “near me” search is something you want to capitalize on.
 It’s extremely valuable internet real estate.

 Now that we know what local SEO is, how can we prove that it’s valuable to businesses?

 Well, 88% of consumers who search for local businesses on a mobile device either call or visit the business within 24 hours.

 There’s no denying that people are turning to Google to find local businesses and service providers to meet their needs.
 In fact, 97% of people learn more about a local company online than anywhere else.
 Even as big box stores and online retailers grow, people are still looking for local retailers.
 In fact, local options even grew in popularity during COVID.

 The Nature of Making Purchase Decisions is Changing

-One of the most common pushbacks we see to investing in local marketing efforts is the idea that word of mouth is all a local business needs.
-While there’s no denying word of mouth continues to carry weight in buyers’ decisions, there’s also no denying that people are heading to Google more and more often to find local goods and services.
+One of the most common objections we see to investing in local marketing efforts is the idea that word of mouth is all a local business needs.
+While there’s no denying that word of mouth continues to carry weight in buyers’ decisions, there’s also no denying that people are heading to Google more and more often to find local goods and services.